Why do I need to forecast shipments?

 Use data – Forecasting can be as simple as an excel spreadsheet – but when utilised well it can give great insights into your customers’ needs or trends within your products.
 Use all the data you have available to you to inform your forecasting and help make insightful decisions.

-Use the right type of forecasting – In the context of a supply chain there are a few key types of forecasting: Demand, Supply and Price.
+Use the right type of forecasting – In the context of a supply chain, there are a few key types of forecasting: Demand, Supply and Price.
 It’s important to see how each could benefit you.
-Demand forecasting, for example, will help you see which of your products is in demand currently and looking ahead.
+Demand forecasting, for example, will help you see which of your products is in demand currently and look ahead.
 Supply forecasting, however, will help in understanding the trends around you (technological, political etc.) that may affect supply.
 Price forecasting is based on data gathered on both demand and supply – which then provides a prediction of short and long term prices and can give you insight into the reasons for those trends.

 Forecasting has the potential not just to make your life easier, but if done correctly, it could help you make serious savings and increase your revenue by helping you spot trends and generally understand your market better.
 It may take some time to get your forecasting established – but the potential benefits are certainly worth the work.